Instructional Text Across Disciplines: A Survey of Representations, Downstream Tasks, and Open Challenges Toward Capable AI Agents: Data

 The studies that use free text representation mostly annotate the indices of the objects of interest (e.g., action verb, action phrase, argument etc...)~\cite{FengZK18,MysoreJKHCSFMO19}, or simply extract them with existing tools like semantic role labelers~\cite{zhang-etal-2020-analogous,ParkM18,ProcessModelExtraction}. \textbf{Majority presume that all actions are explicitly stated in the text}.

-One exception is \citet{kiddon-etal-2015-mise} that also include \textbf{implicit actions} as nodes in the graph.
-To the best of our knowledge, the same does not apply to entities, i.e., \textbf{event-centric representations mostly ignore the implicit entities}.
+Although there is a growing body of work on implicit instructions~(see \S \ref{sssec:implicit}), \textbf{event-centric representations mostly ignore implicit entities}.
 For instance, imagine the phrase \textit{``Mix a, b, c and then bake''}.
-The thing that is baked is the implicit, unmentioned mixture.
-Although there is a growing body of work on implicit instructions~(see \S \ref{sssec:implicit}).
+The thing that is baked is the implicit, unmentioned mixture. \citet{MysoreJKHCSFMO19} explicitly acknowledge such cases---``a material entirely absent from the text being the true argument''---but exclude them from their annotation schema, as their framework does not allow arguments to have multiple parents when entity states change.
+This design choice, while pragmatic, results in systematic exclusion of semantically crucial information necessary for tracking ingredient transformations through procedural chains.

 \textbf{Entities} are marked (e.g., for the position) in the text~\cite{FengZK18,ParkM18,ProcessModelExtraction}, tagged with predefined entity types~\cite{jermsurawong-habash-2015-predicting,InScript,MysoreJKHCSFMO19}, or simply ignored~\cite{proScript,ProcessModelExtraction}. \citet{kiddon-etal-2015-mise} extract entities, however, only label a few important entity types, namely as food and location. \citet{jermsurawong-habash-2015-predicting} represent the ingredients/entities and actions of the recipe as terminal and internal nodes respectively.